 - Dussehri is the first mangoes which fill the markets every summer season.

-HOW TO REACH DUSSEHRI VILLAGE FROM LUCKNOW:
+HOW TO REACH MALIHABAD DUSSEHRI VILLAGE FROM LUCKNOW

+Covering the distance from Malihabad to Lucknow and vice the versa is easy.
 Dussheri Village is near Kakori in Lucknow district.
 It is merely 10 kilometers away from the city of Lucknow.
 It is 17 kilometers away from Hazratganj in Lucknow city.
 The Dussheri village falls in the Lucknow- Malihabad road.

-BEST TIME TO GO TO MALIHABAD AND DUSSEHRI VILLAGE FOR A MANGO TRAIL:
+BEST TIME TO GO TO MALIHABAD AND DUSSEHRI VILLAGE FOR A MANGO TRAIL

 The view from my #SoulWindow smells so divine!